1. Progressive Capitalism and Inclusive Prosperity

 Across Europe and beyond, systems of representative democracy are shaking as anger is growing over socio-economic inequalities, concerns over identity and belonging and deep frustration with elite, top-down political settlements.
 Politics is no longer seen as a force for good, particularly among younger generations, and the capacity of mainstream progressive parties to govern is under stress.
 Policy Network is concerned with understanding the rise of new political competitors and seeks to promote solutions to declining political trust.
 We research how technology, individual empowerment and new forms of political organisation can help counter populism and ease democratic fatigue.

 - Identity and culture

-- The modernisation of political parties
+- Coalition-building and the modernisation of political parties

 - Social citizenship